-As the United States fights to slow the spread of COVID-19, Worklio is constantly monitoring the situation to stay on top of the legislative developments in order to help our customers and their clients deal with the ongoing changes to federal regulations.
+As the United States continues to fight to slow the spread of COVID-19, Worklio is constantly monitoring the situation to stay on top of the legislative developments in order to help our customers and their clients deal with the ongoing changes to federal regulations.

 Worklio understands the uncertainty that the battle against the spread of the coronavirus has caused.
 We are available and we will do everything we can to help you navigate these truly unique circumstances that affect us all.